madalinoprea/magneto-debug/README.md

     Eliminate a possible cache problem by disabling all caches.
 Try to determine if there are any customizations that have removed `before_body_end`.

 # Change Log
+- **1.3.0**:
+    - UI reimplemented based on Symphony's web debug toolbar
+    - Ability to view POST and Ajax requests
+    - Ability to view sent e-mails
+    - Ability to view raised events and called observers
+    - Ability to see an execution timeline based on Varien Profiler timers

 - **1.2.0**:
     - Fixes SELECT and DESCRIBE operations for long queries
     - Better way to identify what logging lines were added during request